johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-08-05-azure-pipelines-meet-vitest/index.md

 1. Tests run as part of our pipeline
 2. A failing test fails the build
-3. Test results are reported in Azure Pipelines UI
+3. Test results reported in Azure Pipelines UI

 ![title image reading "Azure Pipelines meet Vitest" with the Pipelines and Vitest logos](title-image.png)

 <!--truncate-->

-Thi post assumes you have a Vitest project set up and an Azure Pipeline in place.
+This post assumes we have a Vitest project set up and an Azure Pipeline in place.
 Let's get started.

 ## Tests run as part of our pipeline

 First of all, lets get the tests running.
-Crack open your `azure-pipelines.yml` file and, in the appropriate place add the following:
+We'll crack open our `azure-pipelines.yml` file and, in the appropriate place add the following:

 ```yml
 - bash: npm run test:ci